top of page

 Ecotherapies may be prescriptive, educational and/or an experiential practice to engage participants with nature for greater health and wellbeing.
 Practices are repeatable and practical fostering a deeper connection to selves, our community and natural world.

-Applied ecopsychology elements may be interwoven within these wellebing modes: therapeutic horticulture, horticulture therapy, wilderness therapy, rewilding, transpersonal therapy, sacred ecology, spiritual ecology, adventure therapy, bush therapy, outdoor therapy, green care, forest therapy, forest bathing, nature-based therapy/counseling, outdoor healthcare, nature-reconnecting, nature mindfulness, nature meditation, shamanism, systems thinking, quantum theories, nature psychotherapy, animal-assisted therapy, and/or other nature-based therapies.
+You may find applied ecopsychology elements interwoven within these modes: deep ecology, therapeutic horticulture, horticulture therapy, wilderness therapy, rewilding, transpersonal therapy, sacred ecology, spiritual ecology, adventure therapy, bush therapy, outdoor therapy, green care, forest therapy, forest bathing, nature-based therapy/counseling, outdoor healthcare, nature-reconnecting, nature mindfulness, nature meditation, shamanism, systems thinking, quantum theories, nature psychotherapy, animal-assisted therapy, and/or other nature-based therapies.

 bottom of page